ahmadshuraih/LB-Tester/readme.md

 > - configurator.setRAMCheckRequestBody({ "command": "inspect" }); //Request body to get the RAM details.
 Default {}.
 In case of using RAM inspection using the load balancer set it as empty object like this configurator.setRAMCheckRequestBody({});
 > - configurator.setRAMCheckRequestHeaders({'Accept-Encoding': 'gzip'}); //This will add these headers to the RAM requests.
 > - setMultiRAMCheck(true); //Set true if the RAM usage will be inspected from multi sources using the load balancer.
+> - configurator.setTestFinishSoundAlert(true) //Play alert sound when tests has been finished

 ## 2. Add tests